-I am a senior here at Augsburg University.
-I am a Mathematical Economics and Mathematics major, and plan a minor in Computer Science.
-I’m very involved in campus life.
-I’ve been, among other things, a Day Student Sophomore Class Senator, treasurer for the Augsburg Asian Student Association (AASA), a Bonner Leader, and am currently a McNair Scholar.
+I am an Augsburg University alum, Class of 2017.
+I majored Mathematical Economics and Mathematics major, with a minor in Computer Science.
+I was very involved in campus life: a Day Student Sophomore Class Senator, treasurer for the Augsburg Asian Student Association (AASA), a Bonner Leader/LEAD Fellow, a McNair Scholar, among other things.
 I graduated from Eden Prairie High School.
-I also am a part of TRIO/Student Support Services (SSS) and I attended Summer Bridge in 2013.
+I was also a part of TRIO/Student Support Services (SSS) and I attended Summer Bridge in 2013.
 TRIO/SSS and Summer Bridge are great opportunities and I’d like to share my experiences with you and tell you why you should submit an application to participate.

 Attending Summer Bridge was a life changing experience.
 I made my first college friends during that five weeks, and I had the chance to experience living on my own.
 I earned eight college credits, saving a lot of money.
 I also had the chance to get closer with many of the staff and professors on campus.

 During Summer Bridge I was always busy.
 I did a lot of fun activities and had a lot of free time to do what I wanted.
 I remember our first big group activity, the “Amazing Race.”
 We got into groups and had to figure out clues in order to get to the next checkpoint.
 I remember having to eat like 16 oz. of ice cream to continue on the checkpoint.
 That was probably my highlight of that day.
 During the “Amazing Race” the other students and I became a lot closer and I visited a lot of cool places around Minneapolis, like Minnehaha Falls, a place that during winter turns into an ice land.
 I learned how to use the light rail.
 The best part of Summer Bridge was that we were the only students on campus (for the most part) so we really learned a lot about each other and ourselves.